cqframework/vscode-cql/README.md

 The [cqframework.cql](https://marketplace.visualstudio.com/items?itemName=cqframework.cql) extension has been published to the VS Code Marketplace, so the installation is simple.
 Just search for "Clinical Quality Language" in the marketplace and install the extension.
 It'll be activated once you open a .cql file.

 This extension requires Java to be installed.
 It'll prompt you to install Java if required.
+For windows (or java errors) follow these [instructions](Windows_Install_Setup.md).

 This project maintains a [User Guide](https://github.com/cqframework/vscode-cql/wiki/User-Guide) that provides detailed instructions on how to use the plugin to author and test CQL content.